bazel-contrib/publish-to-bcr/README.md

 You can work around this by setting a [fixed releaser](./templates/README.md#optional-configyml).

-## Publishing modules in the same repo
+## Publishing multiple modules in the same repo

 You can publish BCR entries for multiple modules that exist in your git repository by configuring [`moduleRoots`](./templates/README.md#optional-configyml).